maverick0025/Low-Level-System-Design/README.md

 - Command pattern encapsulates a request as an object thereby letting you parameterize clients with different requests, queue or log requests and support undoable operations.
 - Step 1 : basic remote controll with 5 slots. used different appliances and rooms in the home and control them with a single remote.
 - Step 2 : undo functionality (very nicely done by storing previous state)
+  - There is a facade pattern embedded in this also. we can call multiple commands with a single execute() function. check Stereo commands.

 ## Compound Pattern
 - We start with a basic implementation and when a new use case comes, we add a new design pattern accordingly.